-Esri Bulgaria will implement the GIS system for the “Unified Information Point” in Bulgaria.
+Esri Bulgaria will implement the GIS system for the “Single Information Point” in Bulgaria.

 The ambitious goal of the project is to bring together and integrate data about the routes of the entire technical infrastructure of Bulgaria – electronic communications networks, water and sewerage, gas, road, railway and electrical infrastructure, heat transmissions, street lighting, and others.

 In the presence of representatives of more than 30 organizations, including the Communications Regulation Commission, the Geodesy, Cartography and Cadastre Agency, the National Association of Municipalities in the Republic of Bulgaria, the Energy and Water Regulatory Commission, the US Embassy in Bulgaria, network operators and others, MTITC and ESRI Bulgaria presented the project, including the main objectives and tasks, as well as the expected benefits for the stakeholders.

 “High-speed electronic communications networks are the backbone of the digital economy and are an essential factor and a catalyst for the development of every society,” said Dimitar Genovski, Deputy Minister of Transport, Information Technology and Communications at the opening of the meeting, adding: “Combining all the information in a single Geographic Information System will ensure increased transparency and incentives for investments in high-speed electronic communications networks by promoting co-operation in using the existing physical infrastructure “.